 See pages 17 to 19 in the Secondary schools in Lambeth 2019-20 booklet for a step-by-step guide on applying online before clicking on the link below to the application portal.

-If you experience problems logging into the eAdmissions website, call the London Grid for Learning support line on 020 8255 5555 and press option 1.
+If you experience problems logging into the eAdmissions website, or the website functionality or with validating email addresses and mobile numbers, please call the London Grid for Learning support line on 020 8255 5555 and press option 1.

 Completed forms will need to be handed in by appointment at the Lambeth Customer Service Centre or sent back to us by post.